sagemath/sagewiki_to_gh-2022-10-10/education1.md

  * Put your name on the list below of confirmed participants, or
  * Just show up!

+CMI would also like all participants to register with them, but this can be done when you arrive.

 == Confirmed Participants ==

  * [[http://www.math-cs.gordon.edu/~kcrisman/|Karl-Dieter Crisman]] (Gordon)